 Manticores by contrast are predatory horrors, lacking wings but often with a scorpion-like tail that inflicts a deadly venom.
 Their bodies are usually lean and often diseased, and they may have more of the look of a hyena or jackal rather than a lion.
 They are believed to be despoilers of the dead, drawn to carrion which they poison with their noxious bodily fluids after they have eaten their fill.
 They are associated with bloodlust, savagery and the worst excesses of hatred.
 They are said to jealously hoard knowledge and wealth, and to break open tombs to get at the treasures hidden within.
 They are very rarely used in heraldry due to multiple negative associations; a Noble House that did so would be announcing that they are untrustworthy, brutal and savage.
 While some Draughir might appreciate the fear that using this creature might evoke, they would likely find themselves unwelcome among their peers.

 These creatures might be related; despite their wildly differing characteristics, they are both believed to be intelligent, capable of speech, and fascinated by riddles and mysteries.
-The sphinx in particular is a popular image in Urizen associated with the realm of Day and Night depending on whether it is depicted as a pale-coloured female or a dark-coloured male.
-According to some fanciful reports they are even capable of working ritual magic, and there are some exotic tales of a sphinx or manticore that assumes human form for one purpose or another.
+The sphinx in particular is a popular image in Urizen associated with the realms of Day and Night depending on its colouring, most commonly pale-coloured for the former and dark-coloured for the latter.
+According to some fanciful reports they are even capable of working ritual magic, and there are some exotic tales of a sphinx or manticore that assumes a human form for one purpose or another.

 A magician might evoke the spirit of the sphinx when performing divination magic, while they might call on the dire qualities of the manticore when working curses or spells that weaken their opponents.